 The TV Teacher, LLC is proud to announce its first installment of education videos: Alphabet Beats.
 The video - developed by Susan Ellis and Occupational Therapist, Marnie Danielson - uses a multi-sensory approach to teach children how to write the alphabet.

-Home | About Us | Products | Product Support | Testimonials | Research | In The News | FAQs | Contact Us
+Home | About Us | Products | Support & Info | Samples & Testimonials | Research | FAQs | Contact Us